menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-  This option is only available when working with AD integrated zones.
-(See :ref:`active-directory`.)
+  This option is only available when working with Active Directory (AD) integrated zones.
+For more inforamtion about AD, see :ref:`active-directory`.

 DNS administrators can specify the server to use when opening an AD integrated zone, as well as the order of servers to use if the first preferred server becomes unavailable.